pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-slides-dzslides.md

 ![Screenshot of a DZSlides slide](../img/slides-dzslides.png)

-The layout of slides in DZslides is bold and simple; you probably won't find yourself using tables or columns a lot.
+The layout of slides in DZslides is simple; you probably won't find yourself using tables or columns a lot.

-### Special Pandoc formatting

-Pandoc includes a number of formatting tricks that you might find useful.
-One of the most useful is fenced div syntax, which uses groups of colon characters as shorthand.

-The curly braces let you define *attributes* such as identifiers, classes, and key/value pairs on headers, images, and a few other elements in Pandoc.
-In the above example, the attributes specify the names and widths of the divs.

 ### Images